oskardudycz/EventSourcing.NetCore/README.md

 ### 2. Message Bus (for processing Commands, Queries, Events) - MediatR

--   **[Initialization](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Initialization/Initialization.cs)** - MediatR uses services locator pattern to find proper handler for message type.
+-   **[Initialization](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Initialization/Initialization.cs)** - MediatR uses services locator pattern to find a proper handler for the message type.
--   **Sending Messages** - finds and uses first registered handler for the message type.
-It could be used for queries (when we need to return values), commands (when we performing an action).
+-   **Sending Messages** - finds and uses the first registered handler for the message type.
+It could be used for queries (when we need to return values), commands (when we acting).
     -   **[No Handlers](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Sending/NoHandlers.cs)** - when MediatR doesn't find proper handler it throws an exception.
-    -   **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Sending/SingleHandler.cs)** - by implementing implementing IRequestHandler we're making decision that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work).
+    -   **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Sending/SingleHandler.cs)** - by implementing IRequestHandler we're deciding that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work).
     -   **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Sending/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes only one ignoring others when Send method is being called.
 -   **Publishing Messages** - finds and uses all registered handlers for the message type.
 It's good for processing events.
     -   **[No Handlers](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/NoHandlers.cs)** - when MediatR doesn't find proper handler it throws an exception
-    -   **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/SingleHandler.cs)** - by implementing implementing INotificationHandler we're making decision that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work)
+    -   **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/SingleHandler.cs)** - by implementing INotificationHandler we're deciding that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work)
     -   **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes only all of them when calling Publish method
 -   Pipeline (to be defined)